 Sake’s tradition is ancient, dating back well over two millennia, and has evolved significantly since its origins.
 Techniques used in proto-sake drinks included treading the rice grains to remove the husks, as well as chewing up and spitting out the rice to begin fermentation—the enzymes in saliva began breaking down the starch into sugars, which then were converted into alcohol.
 Traditionally, sake was brewed in cedar trunks, though now the process uses ceramic or steel vats.

 Another shift is how the fermented mash (called moromi) is pressed.
-The processes is largely automated now, but some of the best sake is still made by placing the morami in canvas sacks, and then pressing it in a compacting wooden box called a fune.
+The process is largely automated now, but some of the best sake is still made by placing the moromi in canvas sacks, and then pressing it in a compacting wooden box called a fune.

 Another interesting thing about sake – and, in fact, rice wines in general – is that its brewing process is much closer to that of beer than common grape wines.
 This means that starches are first converted to sugars, which are then fermented into alcohol.

 Consequently, because rice is very starchy, sake is a fair bit stronger than your average grape wine.
-Its alcohol content is closer to fortified grape wines like sherry and vermouth (more on those later).
+Its alcohol content is closer to that of fortified grape wines, such as sherry and vermouth (more on those later).